helium/HIP/0052-lorawan-dao.md

 ### Proof-of-Coverage Specification

-The LoRaWAN subDAO is required to constantly interrogate hotspots using the Proof-of-Coverage challenge mechanism to ensure that hotspots are representing their locations accurately.
+The IoT subDAO is required to constantly interrogate hotspots using the Proof-of-Coverage challenge mechanism to ensure that hotspots are representing their locations accurately.
 The net results of each of these challenges are relayed to the Helium L1 after being validated by their respective consensus groups.

-LoRaWAN Challenges involve three distinct roles:
+IoT Challenges involve three distinct roles:

 1. Challenger - The Hotspot that constructs and issues the POC Challenge.
 Hotspots issue challenges approximately once per every 360 blocks.
-We propose moving this role to LoRaWAN oracles.
+We propose moving this role to IoT oracles.
 2. Transmitter - Sometimes called "Challengee".
 This Hotspot is the target of the POC challenge and is responsible for transmitting (or "beaconing") challenge packets to potentially be witnessed by geographically proximate Hotspots.
 3. Witness - Hotspots that are geographically proximate to the Transmitter and report the existence of the challenge packet after it has been transmitted.